Management Committee and Members

 Professor Johanna Haberer was born in Munich in 1956 and studied German, Theater Studies and Theology.
 Following her first pastorate in Schongau/Obb., from 1984 to 1985 she was acting Broadcasting Commissioner of the Bavarian State Church at the Bavarian broadcasting company Bayerischer Rundfunk.
 From 1985 to 1989 she worked as press officer for local and regional radio at the Evangelischer Presseverband für Bayern, Bavaria’s Protestant press association.
 The Evangelische Funkagentur (efa – Protestant Broadcasting Agency) was established under her leadership.
 Posts as editor at EIKON (Protestant Film Society) in Munich from 1990 to 1993 and as editor-in-chief from 1994 to 1997 of the “Sonntagsblatt – Evangelische Wochenzeitung für Bayern” followed.
 Since 1996 she has been giving sermons regularly on the radio.
 From 1997 to 2001 the theologian was Broadcasting Commissioner of the council of the Evangelical Church in Germany.
 Since 2001 Johanna Haberer has been professor for Christian Journalism at the School of Theology, FAU and was the University’s vice president from 2008–2012.
 For four years from 2002 onwards the theologian was the broadcaster of the “Wort zum Sonntag” sermon on German television.
 She is also co-editor of Publik-Forum, a newspaper produced by critical Christians.
 Johanna Haberer is married and has two children.

 Academic Director Dr. iur.
 Dr. phil Franz-Rudolf Herber is a lawyer and philologist.
-He is an elected assessor for civil service disciplinary matters at the Bavarian Administrative Court Ansbach.
+He is inter alia member of the German Traffic Court Conference – German Academy for Traffic Science – and member of the German Lawyers’ Association.

 His most important scientific projects are: